Please wait while you are being redirected ...

 Improving Health Equity: Guidance for Health Care Organizations

-The eight health system teams participating in the Pursuing Equity initiative share strategies, examples of specific improvements tested, lessons learned, challenges and mitigation strategies, and tools and resources for improving health equity.
+The eight health system teams that participated in the Pursuing Equity initiative share strategies, examples of specific improvements tested, lessons learned, challenges and mitigation strategies, and tools and resources for improving health equity.

 WIHI: Aim High for Equity in the Health Care Workforce